Scalable Data Architecture from Streaming to Visualization

 drawing

-Conclusion: Insights and integration
+Conclusion: Insights and Integration

 This comprehensive guide underscores the creation and integration of a data architecture capable of handling, processing, and visualizing data in real-time on UCloud.
 By leveraging NGINX, Apache Spark, PostgreSQL, and Streamlit, you can develop a resilient pipeline that not only processes streaming data efficiently but also provides actionable insights through interactive visualizations.